NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 The axis of the temple was positioned so that on October 22 and February 22, the sun would penetrate the sanctuary and illuminate the sculptures on the back wall, except for the statue of Ptah, a god connected with the realm of the dead, who always remained in the dark.
 These dates are allegedly the king’s birthday and coronation day, respectively.
 There is no direct evidence to support this.
 Because of the accumulated drift of the Tropic of Cancer due to Earth’s axial precession over the past 3 millennia, the event’s date must have been different when the temple was built.
 This is compounded by the fact that the temple was relocated from its original setting, so the current alignment may not be as precise as the original one.

 Small Temple.
 The temple to the goddess Hathor and Ramesses II’s chief consort, Nefertari was built 100 m from the temple of Ramesses II.
 The rock-cut facade is decorated with two groups of 10 m (33 ft) high statues of the king and his queen.
 On either side of the portal are two statues of the king, wearing the white crown of Upper Egypt (south colossus) and the double crown (north colossus); these are flanked by statues of the queen.
-One of very few instances in Egyptian art where the statues of the king and his consort have equal size.
+One of the very few instances in Egyptian art where the statues of the king and his consort have equal size.

-With 3 other tourists we took a tuk-tuk to the temples and saw them 275 EP.
+With 3 other tourists, we took a tuk-tuk to the temples and saw them 275 EP.
 The ferry that crosses Lake Nasser to the road to Wadi Halfa is just around the corner left from the end of the shops for the temple.
 I saw trucks starting to move, walked down and the ferry left at 14:00.
-Luckily, as there are no vehicles on the other side of the lake to get to the border, I got a ride onto the free ferry in a bus (16 seats but mostly freight) for 100 EP that was going the 39 km to Wadi Halfa.
+Luckily, as there were no vehicles on the other side of the lake to get to the border, I got a ride onto the free ferry in a bus (16 seats but mostly freight) for 100 EP that was going the 39 km to Wadi Halfa.

 DESERT WADIS.
 Tentative WHS (12/06/2003).

-• Wadi Qena, together with Wadi Allaqi, flowing east to west from the Sudanese Red Sea mountains into Egypt.
+• Wadi Qena, together with Wadi Allaqi, flows east to west from the Sudanese Red Sea mountains into Egypt.
 In the formation of the Great Rift Valley, an uplift realigned the drainage.
 They are old features predating Man.
 After the retreat of the water occupying most of the present-day Nile Valley, trapped Ethiopian and equatorial African waters captured many side rivers as they poured through Egypt, to become the real Nile.
 Modern desertification started approximately 7800 years ago

 • Wadi Gemal Unpolluted on the Red Sea coast, south of Mersa Alam: palm groves, coral reefs, mangroves, and rich in biodiversity, especially in the highest of its mountains, Gebel Hamata.
 Seagrass beds harbour sea cows, fish and marine invertebrates.
 Wadi Gemal Island in the delta is a breeding haven for breeding and migratory birds and sea turtles in the Egyptian Red Sea coasts.

-Prehistoric, Ptolemaic and Roman vestiges abound, ancient emerald quarries and the indigenous people
+Prehistoric, Ptolemaic and Roman vestiges abound, ancient emerald quarries and the Indigenous people

 • Wadi Allaqi Largest, extensive drainage system, 250 km long, 200 in Egypt and 50 in Sudan.
 Width from 2 km to 10 km.
 Catchment area: the coastal mountains of the Red Sea , to the wadi’s outlet into the Nile Valley in Lake Nasser.
-Following the construction of the Aswan High Dam and Lake Nasser in the 1960’s, rising lake water penetrated into the downstream reach of the Wadi and inundated one third.
+Following the construction of the Aswan High Dam and Lake Nasser in the 1960’s, rising lake water penetrated into the downstream reach of the Wadi and inundated one-third.
 Endangered animals include the Sand Cat, the Nubian Ibex, the Nile Crocodile, the Greater Spotted Eagle, and the Eagle Owl.

 Wadi Allaqi for centuries was a route for camel caravans from the eastern Sudan to be sold in Egyptian markets in Cairo.
 These caravans, called dabouka, had 1000 to 1500 camels each, several traversed the desert each year; hundreds of camels die on the way from thirst and exhaustion, and these become food for the Egyptian vultures, Neophron, perching on Acacia trees waiting for their luck.
 Ababda Arabs of the Wadi helped these caravans with guidance, water, and food.